-401(k)s86 are retirement savings vehicles offered by private employers.
-They are called "salary reduction plans" because they allow for workers to reduce their take-home pay and have a portion of their wages go to a retirement investment account.
+401(k)s are retirement savings vehicles offered by private employers.
+Most 401(k)s are of the type known as "salary reduction plans" because they allow workers to reduce their take-home pay and have that portion of their wages go to a retirement investment account.
 These deferred wages are given preferential tax treatment, which means that they are not taxed when they are contributed, only when they are withdrawn (during retirement).
 The account is invested in some mix of stocks and bonds.
-The accounts were created by the Revenue Act of 1978 and added to the Internal Revenue Code as section 401(k), which is where the name comes from.
+The statutory authority for the accounts was added to the Internal Revenue Code by the Revenue Act of 1978 as section 401(k), which is where the name comes from.
 There are many variations in 401(k)s:

 - Coverage.
 Employers are not required to offer 401(k)s, so many don't.
 Some will offer them automatically, some will offer them only after a certain length of service, and some to only certain employees. - Employer contribution.
 Some employers do not contribute at all, some will match what an employee contributes, and some will contribute a specified amount, regardless of what the employee contributes.
-If an employer contributes a set amount, the 401(k) can be thought of as a type of pension, albeit without a guarantee of how much you will receive or for how long.
+If an employer contributes a set amount, the 401(k) can be thought of as a type of pension, albeit without a guarantee of how much the worker will receive in retirement or for how long.
 If an employer does not contribute to the account, the 401(k) can be thought of as an employer-administered IRA. - Investment.
-401(k)s are typically invested in stock and/or stock and bond mutual funds, but the amount of employee control over that decision depends on the employer.
+401(k)s are typically invested in stock or stock-and-bond mutual funds, but the amount of employee control over investment decisions depends on the employer.
 Some allow their employees to have total control, others allow for choice among a selection of mutual and investment funds, and some control the investment decision completely.